 Through its Strand 1 on European Remembrance, the Europe for Citizens programme supports activities that invite a reflection on European cultural diversity and on the Union's common values in the broadest sense.
-More concretely, this

-Strand supports projects that reflect on the causes and development of totalitarian regimes in Europe's modern history or that concern other defining moments and reference points in recent European history, connecting history to the developments of today.
-As previously stated, the concrete topic priorities are outlined in the annual work programmes.
-By means of example, in 2015, in the context of the 70th anniversary of the end of World War II, priority has been given to projects that focus on:
+More concretely, this Strand supports projects that reflect on the causes and development of totalitarian regimes in Europe's modern history or that concern other defining moments and reference points in recent European history, connecting history to the developments of today.
+This strand also concerns other defining moments and reference points in recent European history.
+Preference will be given to projects encouraging tolerance, mutual understanding, intercultural dialogue and reconciliation.